aclark4life/python-packages-doc/create-package.rst

 Sign in, select ``Create new package`` from the ``Manage packages`` section.
 Select a template and enter a package name, then submit via the ``Create`` button.

 ..
-Note:: If you have not entered them, you will be `prompted for your GitHub credentials`.
+Note:: If you have not entered them, you will be `prompted for your GitHub credentials`_.
+  :class: alert

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/create-package1.png
    :class: thumbnail